-The Valuation Office has given every property a valuation band between A and H according to its value.
-Current market values may not be the best guide to the band your home is in.
+The Valuation Office gave every home a valuation band between A and H, according to its value - current market values may not be the best guide to the band your home is in.

-If you are thinking about buying a home please remember the band may be increased following the sale if the previous owner has improved the property.
+If you're thinking about buying a home, be aware that the band may be increased after the sale if the previous owner had improved the property.

 Council Tax bands and market values are based on a calculation taken by the government in 1991: